FabbriniMarco/MacroMicro-ITA-Tracker/README.md

 Info: Click the "Info" button for details about the program, including version, maintainer contact, and reference links. <br>
 External Links: Use the "Github" button to visit this project's GitHub repository. <br>

+The food tables used by this tool have been downloaded from the "CREA Centro di ricerca Alimenti e Nutrizione" (Italian Council for Agricultural Research and Analysis of Agricultural Economic) web page: https://www.alimentinutrizione.it/sezioni/tabelle-nutrizionali and https://www.alimentinutrizione.it.
 Food data in the CREA food tables are reported with macronutrients in absolute quantities (grams) and micronutrients in percentages based on the Protein and Lipid fractions.
 When a food item is added to the list, the tool calculates the relative macronutrient content based on the input quantity.
 This relative amount is then used to determine the precise absolute quantity of micronutrients according to the percentages from the food tables.
 The tool generates a TSV table that shows the total amounts of both micro and macronutrients in absolute quantities (grams, milligrams, micrograms, millimoles, or kJ/kcal for energy).